 The Merkury Smart WiFi Camera is a pleasant surprise as far as cheap security cameras go.
 It won't turn heads with features but is a decent security camera that fits into a respectable smart home ecosystem.
 Merkury Smart WiFi Camera doesn't have cloud video storage, which is probably a deal-breaker for most folks.
 Still, it's not bad for a home security camera that costs less than $40.

-Merkury Smart WiFi Camera Review
+- Merkury Smart WiFi Camera

 Average video quality

-As far as technology goes, the Merkury Smart WiFi Camera isn't too complicated compared with other cameras under $40.
+As far as technology goes, the Merkury Smart WiFi Camera isn't too complicated compared with other cameras around $40.
 It boasts 1080p video resolution, which provides enough detail for most folks without chewing through storage space and internet bandwidth too quickly.

 The resolution works well with Merkury's 115º field of view, which shows a clear view of a room, especially if you install the camera in a corner.
-The infrared night vision on this wireless security camera works well and nearly matches daytime videos' clarity—similar to competitors like Wyze and Eufy.
+The infrared night vision on this wireless security camera works well and nearly matches daytime videos' clarity—similar to competitors like Wyze Cam and Eufy.

 Plentiful smart home options